MIT BBS: History

 In July 2022, MIT BBS ceased operations.
-Other similar websites such as newmitbbs.com, wmkj.org, weiming.info, freeblueplanet.com, and mitbbsclub.com emerged.
+Other similar websites such as 1point3acres.com, huaren.us, newmitbbs.com, wenxuecity.com, 6park.com, wmkj.org, usmitbbs.com, weiming.info, freeblueplanet.com and mitbbs.app emerged.

 Administration

 After moving out of mit.edu, it was then managed by a company located in Beijing, China.
 Under the current administrator walklooktalk, in the last several years it saw accelerated commercialization, with more prominent space reserved for advertisers, as well as the creation of a spin-off website devoted to personal advertisement.